saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 The concurrency setting has no effect when the test environment is `--test-env docker` and only works when running tests in the Sauce cloud via `--test-env sauce`.
 The maximum concurrency that you can use is limited by your account settings.

-## Set different screen resolutions
+## Set Different Screen Resolutions

 <p><small>supported frameworks: <Highlight color="#25c2a0">cypress</Highlight></small></p>